frnmst/fpyutils/docs/contributing.rst

 Git branches
 ------------

-What follows is a table of the git branches used in fpyutils's repository.
+What follows is a table of the git branches used in this repository.

 .. important:: Open pull requests on the ``dev`` target branch.
                Use ``bugfix-${fix_name}`` or ``newfeature-${new_feature_name}`` as names.